 - Paste the font family name in the required field.

-3. Open the front panel for the section on which you want to apply the Typekit custom font.
+3. Open the front panel for the section where you want to apply the Typekit custom font.

 - You will find your custom font under the Font Family drop-down for each sub-section.